maryamrabiee/INSTRAL/README.md

 To test your installation, go to the place where you put the uncompressed INSTRAL, and run:

 ```
-java -Djava.library.path=. -jar __instral.jar__ -i test_data/song_primates.424.gene.tre
+java -Djava.library.path=. -jar __instral.jar__
 ```

-This should quickly finish.
-There are also other sample input files under `test_data/` that can be used.
+There are sample input files under `test_data/` that can be used.

-ASTRAL can be run from any directory.
+INSTRAL can be run from any directory.
 You just need to run `java -jar /path/to/astral/__instral.jar__`.
 Also, you can move `__instral.jar__` to any location you like and run it from there, but note that you need to move the `lib` directory as well.

 EXECUTION:
 -----------
-ASTRAL currently has no GUI.
+INSTRAL currently has no GUI.
 You need to run it through the command-line.
 In a terminal, go the location where you have downloaded the software, and issue the following command:

 ```
-  java -Djava.library.path=. -jar __astral.jar__ -C
+  java -Djava.library.path=. -jar __instral.jar__ -C
 ```

 This will give you a list of options available in ASTRAL.